SeanJM/parallax/README.md

 A JavaScript script that allows you to add parallax animations to your web page

-# How to

-## Requirements
+### Requirements
 jQuery 1.9 or later
 paralax.js

-## Initial Setup
+### Initial Setup
 Include paralax.js in the document

     <script src="parallax.js"></script>

 ### Creating a parallax frame
-All Parallax items must be included inside of a <DIV>.
-This <DIV> will automatically be scaled to fullscreen resolution and will update when the window is scaled.
+All Parallax items must be included inside of a &lt;DIV&gt;.
+This &lt;DIV&gt; will automatically be scaled to fullscreen resolution and will update when the window is scaled.

 #### Setting up the &lt;DIV&gt;